Posted by S.E. Sinkhorn | Wednesday, February 27, 2013

 BACK TO BARNEY.
 So, Barney made this big show about "The Last Play He'd Ever Run" and shit, but he kept the freaking Playbook, lied to Robin about it, and continued thinking about WAYS TO SCREW OTHER WOMEN.
 When Robin gets rightfully pissed the fuck off about this (So, our engagement was a sham ON TOP of a sham.
 How romantic!), Barney tells her TO HER FACE that he is using misdirection tactics to make her not mad at him anymore as he literally does magic tricks to distract her/make her smile.
 He barely apologizes, admits that he is and always will be a liar, but somehow she can trust that when he says he loves her, he's telling the truth.
 And she apparently buys this.
 YAH OK.

 This is some Pick-Up Artist bullshit.
 Also, let me give a hearty round of sarcastic golfclaps for completely undoing the iota of positive characterization displayed when Barney supposedly symbolically burned the Playbook the first time.
 Nothing's changed at all, hurray!
-If I was supposed to be impressed that he let CRAAAAZY JEANETTE blow it up, than that ploy faceplanted pretty hard.
+If I was supposed to be impressed that he let CRAAAAZY JEANETTE blow it up, then that ploy faceplanted pretty hard.
 He probably has eight more stashed somewhere.
 Over it.

 Anyway, let's move on to TED FUCKING MOSBY.
 Am I really supposed to continue giving a shit about this character and his endless quest to find the mother of his children?
 Every woman he's dated has become a subsequent joke, a punchline on his punchcard toward finding his "real" love.
 Jeanette, his most recent ex, literally only serves the purpose of acting SO WACKY AND CRAZY that he finally realizes (really for real this time, guys!) that he wants to find a proper, nice, marriageable girl.
 Her role is literally "the last woman I dated before I met your mother."
 She's a stepping stone.
 A comedic placeholder.